 Graduating from the University of Sheffield with a BSc in Archaeological Science I have gone on to work in many museum and heritage settings in a variety of roles.
 I was excited to be a part of this project and back on the Isle of Axholme where I grew up.
 I am keen to help preserve our archaeological past and to use it to inspire future generations.

 As the Archaeology and Heritage Officer I was responsible for community engagement around the Isle of Axholme and Hatfield Chase area through workshops, talks and projects.
 I worked with volunteers to develop skills and knowledge about our past.

 I have worked within the community education sector for 20 years, previously for Yorkshire Wildlife Trust and the Forestry Commission, but new to the Council.
 I love working with people of all ages and I’m interested in all the stories I get to hear.

-My role for this project is to encourage local people of all ages and abilities to discover their landscape and cultural heritage through a programme of engaging events; activities; workshops and training.
-I work with local schools and colleges to run activities in line with the National Curriculum, to safeguard the future of the natural and cultural heritage found in the landscape.
-I work with existing partner groups to help with events, training and publicity.
+My role for this project was to encourage local people of all ages and abilities to discover their landscape and cultural heritage through a programme of engaging events; activities; workshops and training.
+I worked with local schools and colleges to run activities in line with the National Curriculum, to safeguard the future of the natural and cultural heritage found in the landscape.
+I worked with existing partner groups to help with events, training and publicity.